RS2002/GDPR-Food-Delivery/README.md

 # GFD: GDPR Food Delivery

-**Article:** Zijian Zhao, Sen Li*, "GDPR’s Impact on Food Delivery Market: Exploring Courier-Platform Games via Multi-Agent Reinforcement Learning" (under way)
+**Article:** Zijian Zhao, Sen Li*, "The Impact of GDPR on On-Demand Food Delivery Platforms: A Multi-Agent Reinforcement Learning Framework" (under way)

 The code is based on [RS2002/Double-PDF: Official Repository for The Paper, Discriminatory Order Assignment and Payment-Setting on Food-Delivery Platforms: A Multi-Action and Multi-Agent Reinforcement Learning Framework](https://github.com/RS2002/Double-PDF).

+**Notice:**

-**Please note there is a bug in detour time calculation and we will fix it later.**
+1. Please note there is a bug in detour time calculation and we will fix it later.
+2. We have improved the model according to our latest work [Triple-BERT (a TD3-based method for ride pooling)](https://github.com/RS2002/Triple-BERT).
+The original version is in the `ori` folder.

 ## 1. Workflow